The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Dragon Sight

 Dragon Sight is a pain in the ass.
 We all know it.
 It’s not going anywhere, though, so let us just get that out of the way and move on to how to mitigate this logistical nightmare of a party-targeted ability.
-While you can use it without a target, are you really that selfish?
-Can you afford to be?
+You could theoretically use it without a target but this should never be a consideration as the 5% buff will simply be lost. *You do **not** get a 15% buff this way!*

 This being said, the best ways to handle using it vary based on playstyle.

-If you play on mouse/keyboard, we recommend using a Mouseover (`<mo>`) macro.\
+If you play on mouse/keyboard, we recommend using a macro.
-If you play on a gamepad/controller, you can simply use soft targeting (up/down on d-pad).
+If you play on a gamepad/controller, you can simply use soft targeting (up/down on d-pad), dropping all reliance on macros.

 Different macro options are listed below, along with pros and cons.